CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 You can visualize the replay of your intermediate results after your solution being evaluated.
 Here `mapbox token` and `yarn` are required.
 You can get a `mapbox token` by registering a mapbox account.

 1. The visualization process will run in your local environment (not the docker environment).
-To prepare for visualization, you need to install yarn (npm is required) in your local environment
+To prepare for visualization, you need to install yarn (npm is required) in your local environment.

 2. open the `/KDDCup2021-CityBrainChallenge-starter-kit` folder. copy the files ``lightinfo.json``, ``roadinfo.json``, ``time*.json`` in `/log` folder and paste into your newly created `/ui/src/log` folder.
 Here,